nessalc/lapo-presenter-notes/docs/whats-up.md

   Object Description<br/>&nbsp;&nbsp;&nbsp;<textarea cols="100" name="desc"></textarea><br/>
   &nbsp;&nbsp;&nbsp; - use of HTML codes, like line break: &lt;br/&gt;, are allowed<br/>
   Object Image Filename<br/>&nbsp;&nbsp;&nbsp;<input type="text" name="image"><br/>
-  &nbsp;&nbsp;&nbsp; - use "other" for the image name to display a blank area and logo and desc to the left
+  &nbsp;&nbsp;&nbsp; - use "other" for the image name to display a blank image area and to place the logo and description areas to the left
   <br/>
   &nbsp;&nbsp;&nbsp;<input type="submit" value="What's Up">
 </form>